 The theory is based on the work of sociologist Emile Durkheim, who claimed there are two dimensions of institutional variation – social regulation (which Douglas called ‘grid’), and social integration (which She termed ‘group’).
 This results in a model with four distinct ways of organising society and of viewing the world.

 This diagram, courtesy of People&Place, summarises the four worldviews, or rationalities, entailed by the model:

 Ironically for a theory of institutional organisation, no institution has pursued Mary Douglas’s work.
 There is no ‘Douglas Institute’, or ‘Centre for Grid-group Studies’.
 Nevertheless, the approach has been very widely influential, way beyond its original home in British social anthropology.

-While Mary Douglas first developed the theory, many, scholars in several disciplines have since taken it further.
-For example, Marco Verweij and Steven Ney both collaborated with Douglas [pdf] and have continued to write on the subject:
+While Mary Douglas first developed the theory, many scholars in numerous disciplines have since taken it further.
+To give just one example, Marco Verweij and Steven Ney both collaborated with Douglas [pdf] and have continued to write on the subject:

 Messy institutions for wicked problems: How to generate clumsy solutions?

 Environment and Planning C: Government and Policy 33 (6), 2015, 1679-1696.